 This occupation is important to determine whether or not the samples from different patients contain cancerous or dangerous cells.
-This lab-based job involves a lot of desk duty, and entering information on the system, as well as examining gruesome samples that have just been removed from patients’ body.
-You will need professional training and acls certification to work in this field.
-If you have good chemistry skills, and understand the importance of this role, you can apply at your local hospital.
+This lab-based job involves a lot of desk duty and entering information on the system, as well as examining gruesome samples that have just been removed from the patients’ body.
+You will need professional training and ACLS certification to work in this field.
+If you have good chemistry skills and understand the importance of this role, you can apply at your local hospital.

 This is the hospital version of a personal trainer.
 You will need to evaluate the fitness and strength level of patients and refer to the physiotherapist who can determine the treatment and intervention.
 You will be responsible to assess spine injuries, muscle spasms, and determine how the inflammation or deformation impacts the person’s mobility.
 As a reward, you can earn up to 60K per year.

 If you would rather stay away from the treatment room, operating theater, and laboratory, you can become a clinical social worker.
 If you have exceptional communication and personal skills, you will be able to build a relationship with individuals who are hospitalized to find out more about their needs.
 You will need a BA in social work or related studies, and your daily job will consist of meeting patients and creating assessment reports.